microsoft/FeatureManagement-Dotnet/README.md

 }
 ```

-The `Index` MVC action above requires "FeatureX" to be enabled before it can execute.
+The `Index` MVC action above requires "FeatureX" to be enabled before it can be executed.

 ### Disabled Action Handling